Our befrienders are here to talk, laugh and build lasting friendships with.

 How it works

-The volunteers do not provide a personal care service so will not be able to help with activities such as lifting people (eg, out of bed), giving medication, collecting pensions or acting as a sitting service.
+Our befrienders are volunteers and all have some basic training from Deafblind UK.
+However, volunteer befrienders are not able to provide a personal care service and so will not be able to help with activities such as lifting, giving medication, collecting pensions or acting as a sitting service.